-Bad Chemistry series of articles by Sharon Lerner, The Intercept, September 2015-ongoing.
+Bad Chemistry series of articles by Sharon Lerner, The Intercept, September 2015.
 “The U.S. has refused to regulate the chemicals in this class, known as PFAS, despite the fact that they persist indefinitely in the environment and have been linked to cancer and many other illnesses.”

 EPA unveils new strategy to address US contamination of ‘forever’ chemicals, by Carey Gillam, The Guardian, Oct.
 18, 2021.
 “The US Environmental Protection Agency(EPA) on Monday announced a “strategic roadmap” it said would help restrict a class of toxic chemicals from being released into the environment and accelerate the cleanup of existing contamination of “forever chemicals” that are associated with a range of human health dangers.”